Cuban Ground Cricket

 Their smooth, beautiful songs begin very softly and crescendo over several seconds, ending with an abrupt cutoff.
 After several seconds of silence, the next song begins.
 The timing reminds me of taking a breath, then doing a slow exhale.
 This just might be my favorite cricket song, because it feels so peaceful.

 They sing in the afternoon and at night, and their songs do not resemble our other common ground crickets.

 Sphagnum Ground Crickets (Neonemobius palustris), which are bog residents, are comparably tiny and have a similar song.
-They, too, are found in NE Ohio, but you’d have to explore a bog mat to find them.
+They, too, can be found in NE Ohio but you would have to explore a bog mat to encounter these crickets.

 This was not a species that was previously expected in Ohio or even nearby states.
 I learned about them when I consistently heard a song that matched this species but was singing from mowed, grassy paths in Geauga County.
-Although it was no small task, I was finally able to catch one of these powerful little jumpers and take him home to his own terrarium.
-The song matched, the photos matched, and I subsequently found them in every county in our region.
+I was finally able to catch one of these powerful little jumpers and take him home to his own terrarium.
+The song matched, the photos matched, and I subsequently found these crickets in every county in our region.

 Listening in Nature: ground and field crickets: